Professor Layton and the Curious Village: Reception

-The Curious Village received "favorable" reviews according to video game review aggregator Metacritic.
+The Curious Village received "favorable" reviews according to video game review aggregator website Metacritic.
 The combination of the adventure game and "brain training" genres received mixed appreciation.
 Some reviewers praised the game for the successful combination with 1UP.com commenting on how the game's approach is much better than games where the puzzles were integrated into the environment.
 Other reviewers felt that these two genres do not merge well within the game; Game Informer noted that while the player is given numerous small puzzles to solve, the mysteries of the main plot are basically solved for the player.
 The game was noted to have little replay value; once all the puzzles were solved, there was no point in playing through them again.
 The presentation of the game, including both the general European animation style and cutscene animations, was appreciated by reviewers.
 Hypers Darren Wells commended the game for its "clever concept, with plenty to solve and unlock as well as its fantastic presentation".
 However, he criticized "some puzzles feeling tacked on and the music can get annoying".
 Edge gave it a score of seven out of ten, saying, "There are lots of puzzles, a fun environment to tootle around in, and little to dislike.
 Utterly charming."
 Nintendo Power listed the ending as one of the best on a Nintendo console, citing the many discoveries that players find in the end credits.
 In Japan, Famitsu gave the game a score of three eights and one nine, for a total of 33 out of 40.

 USA Today gave the game all ten stars, saying, "While children as young as age 8 will enjoy the mystery, some of the puzzles will be too hard because they require advanced math concepts.
 The sweet spot for this software is kids ages 12 and up, including adults."
 The A.V.
 Club gave it an A−, calling it "a top-notch package that'll make you love puzzles as much as the game's designers."
-The Daily Telegraph gave it an eight out of ten, calling it "a delightful game, and an excellent addition to the DS’s library.
-Suitable, as they say, for children of any age, it’s gripping enough to keep you playing for just that one more puzzle.
+The Daily Telegraph gave it an eight out of ten, calling it "a delightful game, and an excellent addition to the DS's library.
+Suitable, as they say, for children of any age, it's gripping enough to keep you playing for just that one more puzzle.
 Bring on the sequel, I say."
 In 2009, Official Nintendo Magazine called the game "Beautiful, innovative and inclusive", ranking the game 65th on a list of greatest Nintendo games.

 The Curious Village sold over 700,000 units in Japan in 2007.
 The game was the top selling game for the Nintendo DS in the United States in the first three weeks after its release.
 After it was restocked in the UK, sales of Professor Layton increased 54%, moving it from 10th place to fourth place.
 The game received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.